London homeowners now have a $40,000 path to solar through their property tax bill

 Currently Available: Ontario's Home Renovation Savings Program

-While BetterHomes London prepares to launch, Ontario homeowners can already access rebates through the Home Renovation Savings (HRS) Program — delivered by Save on Energy and Enbridge Gas, with support from the Ontario government.
+Now that BetterHomes London is live, you can layer the loan on top of Ontario's Home Renovation Savings (HRS) Program, delivered by Save on Energy and Enbridge Gas with support from the Ontario government.

 | HRS Rebate | Amount |